ouspg/LLM-Hackathon/README.md

 - Install `Docker` and have it running.
 - Make sure port **11434** is not in use by your local machine.
   - On **Linux** you can check ports that are in use with: `lsof -i -P -n | grep LISTEN`
-- ~20Gb of disk space
+- ~20Gb of disk space.